liltom-eth/llama2-webui/README.md

 -  `pip install bitsandbytes==0.38.1`

+If run on CPU, install llama.cpp additionally by `pip install llama-cpp-python`.

 ## Download Llama-2 Models

 Llama 2 is a collection of pre-trained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.